Utah Administrative Code

 (1) The Executive Director or local health officer may issue cryptosporidiosis watches or cryptosporidiosis warnings as methods of intervention for likely or indicated outbreaks of cryptosporidiosis.
 The Executive Director or local health officer may issue a cryptosporidiosis watch if there is a heightened likelihood of a cryptosporidiosis outbreak.
 The Executive Director or local health officer may issue a cryptosporidiosis warning if there have been reports of cryptosporidiosis above the background level reported for the disease.
 The Executive Director or local health officer shall include the geographic area and pool type covered in the warning and may restrict certain persons from using public pools.

-(2) If a cryptosporidiosis watch or a cryptosporidiosis warning has been issued, the operator of any public pool shall post a notice sign that meets the requirements of this section, the standard for "notice" signs established in ANSI Z353.2-2002, which is adopted by reference, and the approval of the local health officer to assure compliance with this section and the ANSI standard.
-An Adobe Acrobat .pdf version of the sign that meets the requirements of this section and the ANSI standard for 10-foot viewing is available from the Department or the local health department.
+(2) If a cryptosporidiosis watch or a cryptosporidiosis warning has been issued, the operator of any public pool shall post a notice sign meeting at a minimum the ANSI Z535.2-2011 requirements for NOTICE signs with a 10-foot viewing distance and approved by the local health officer.
+An Adobe Acrobat .pdf version of the sign that meets the requirements of this section shall be made available from the Department or the local health department.
 The notice sign shall be placed so that all patrons are alerted to the cryptosporidium-targeted requirements prior to deciding whether to use the swimming pool.
 The sign shall be at least 17 inches, 43 centimeters, wide by 11 inches, 28 centimeters, high.
-The sign may need to be larger, depending on the placement of the sign, to meet the ANSI standard.

 (a) Centered immediately below the blue panel shall appear the words "CRYPTO DISEASE PREVENTION" in capital letters.

-(b) The body of the notice sign shall be in upper case letters at least 1.0 centimeters high and include the following four bulleted statements in black letters:
+(b) The body of the notice sign shall be in upper case letters at least 0.39 inches, 1.0 centimeters, high and include the following four bulleted statements in black letters:

 -All with diarrhea in the past 2 weeks shall not use the pool.